Khang-NT/Assignment_CPP/readme.md

 * C++ 11

 ##Features
-###Sign in with user name and passwordHash
+###Sign in with user name and password
-* Sign in, sign up with user name passwordHash
+* Sign in, sign up with user name password
 * Save account info to file (protected by hash algorithm)

 ###Account permissions